BuT wOm3N dOn'T taKe gOod phOtoS oF suRfiNg

 This is why I’ve never encouraged women write for Tracks or Stab or Beach Grit or The Surfers Journal or The Inertia.
 Because even if women publish some quality content every so often, or if women are featured by the editorial team, these magazines remain deeply sexist and they won’t hesitate to ridicule or ignore women when it’s convenient to them.

 This is why I didn’t applaud when the WSL gave women equal pay.
-Because it’s the bottom rung on a ladder that they continue to withhold some rungs from.
+Because it’s the bottom rung on a ladder that they continue to withhold rungs from.

-Even though I believed it had, and even though some parts of surfing media are improving, I’m so embarrassed I said that surfing media has collectively changed for the better.
+Even though I believed it had, and even though some parts of surfing media are definitely improving, I’m so embarrassed I said that surfing media has collectively changed for the better.

 Do better Tracks.
 Do better Surfing Australia.
 Do a lot better.